FREQUENTLY ASKED QUESTIONS OR THINGS YOU PROBABLY WANTED TO KNOW ABOUT COPPERCREEK CAMP BUT DIDN’T WANT TO ASK!!!

 ARE THE SHOWERS HOT?

-It depends on whether you get to them before the backpack group gets in.
+It depends on whether you get to them before the dusty horse staff gets in.

 ARE THERE BUGS?

-None larger than the camp dog.
+None larger than the camp dogs.
 Bug repellent is as important as soap at Coppercreek.

 CAN I BRING MY DOG?